Rari-Capital/nova/spec.md

 Returns all relevant data about a request by its `execHash`.

 - The first 6 return items are the parameters passed to `requestExec`.
+- `nonce` is the nonce assigned to this request.
+It is used to compute the `execHash`.
 - `creator` is the address which called `requestExec` to create this request.
 - `uncle` may either be an empty bytestring or the execHash of the uncle of this transaction (the transaction that this resubmitted transaction is cloned from).
 - The last two return items are the return values of calling `isExecutable` with `execHash`.